-- 1) Which of the five use of the servant of God in the Old Testament apply to Christ? - 2) Read of the "Servant songs" of Isaiah 42:1-9 and write in your notebook, the call of the servant and his responsibilities.
+- 1. Which of the five use of the servant of God in the Old Testament apply to Christ? - 2.
+Read the "Servant songs" of Isa 42:1-9 and write in your notebook, the call of the servant and his responsibilities.